GPif/blog-source/_drafts/beyond-a-simple-developer.md

 That is why modern project management imply a lot of back and forth, either it is the old [waterfall](https://en.wikipedia.org/wiki/Waterfall_model), the [V cycle](https://en.wikipedia.org/wiki/V-Model) or the controversial [agile](https://en.wikipedia.org/wiki/Agile_software_development).

 So that is why it is useless to wait for a code to be perfect before delivery.
 In fact a developer should focus to make it as modular and well designed as possible so that the entropy induce by the addition and evolution is as small as possible.
-Sometime it even mean rebuild the whole thing from scratch when realized that the need has evolved to much.
+Sometime it even means rebuild the whole thing from scratch when realized that the need has evolved to much.

 # Make something that works is easy, make something that last is hard

+Nowdays, let face it, it is kind of easy to learn to code, there is plenty of course on the internet, and, modern framework make it easy to attracts new developer.
+Indeed, what it used to be an obscure witchcraft is now quite accessible.
+The thing is, the expertise is now on making something good enough to be used on large scale and lasting long.

 ## Less code is better